 #3 Place Baby On the Bed When Tired, Yet Awake

-The act will enable your infant to associate bed with the process dozing off.
+This act will enable your infant to associate the process of placing him/her on the bed with sleep.
 Make sure to put your baby to sleep on their back, and clear away the bassinet of covers and other delicate things.

 #4 Keep Evening Care Serene

-When your child needs care or feeding during the night, utilize dim lights, a delicate voice, and subtle actions.
+When your child needs care or feeding during the night, utilize a dim light, calm voice, and subtle actions.
 It will signal your infant that it’s an ideal opportunity to sleep — not play.

 #5 Think About a Pacifier

-In case your child is experiencing difficulty settling down, a pacifier may work.
-Indeed, research proposes that utilizing a pacifier during sleep lessens the danger of SIDS (Sudden infant death syndrome).
+In situation where your child is experiencing difficulty settling down, a pacifier might work.
+Indeed, research studies has shown that utilizing a pacifier during sleep reduces the danger of SIDS (Sudden infant death syndrome).

 In the event that your child is an evening person or an early riser, you should adjust schedules and behaviors depending on these habitual tendencies.